lvndry/how-to-stand-out-as-a-software-engineer/README.md

 # How to stand out as a software engineer

-I wrote "How to Stand Out as a Software Engineer" because I wanted to share the experiences and insights that helped me land a job in one of the best companies in the world and distinguish myself in the competitive tech industry.
+I wrote *How to Stand Out as a Software Engineer* because I wanted to share the experiences and insights that helped me land a job in one of the best companies in the world and distinguish myself in the competitive tech industry.
 This book offers readers practical, real-world advice to enhance their software engineering careers.
 It's a guide designed to empower software engineers at all career stages to thrive and stand out in their professional journey.

 ## Read the book